 I was absolutely fascinated by the tropical paradise of Philippines.
-But it’s not only about the stunning landscapes, volcanic mountains, crystal-creal waters spreading across hundreds of islands with inredible biodiversity, but also because of people openness and friendliness, warm atmosphere, hospitality and easiness of traveling.
+It was not only about the stunning landscapes, crystal-creal waters spreading across hundreds of islands with inredible biodiversity, but also because of people openness and friendliness, warm atmosphere, hospitality and easiness of traveling.
 Transportation network is well developed like in most of South-east Asian countries but Philippines consist of over 7600 islands (from which only 2000 are inhabited), and I though it would make traveling a bit more challenging.
 Instead, local transportation is cheap, well organized and adventuours.
-Join my Philippines travel guide for island hooping and discovering the best of this magnificent destination.
+Read my Philippines travel guide for incredible island hooping and magnificent adventures.

 Philippines travel guide-experience beyond the usual.

-Most travelers would be heading toward most well known paradise islands, which are: Palawan, Boracay, Cebu and Siargaoto, to find white sand beaches with turquise water and experience exceptional marine life of Philippines.
-The islands are overwhelming but there’s much more to explore than the most popular attraction – swimming with Whale Sharks.
+Most of the travellers would be heading toward the most well-known paradise islands, which are: Palawan, Boracay, Cebu and Siargao, to find white sand beaches with turquoise water and experience the exceptional marine life of the Philippines.
+The islands are overwhelming, but there’s much more to explore than the most popular attraction – swimming with Whale Sharks.

 After few adventurous weeks in Philippines I have put together plenty of usefull tips and advise, so this Philippines travel guide will help you shape an adventurous itinerary, unveiling unusual must-see places and attractions for a lifetime adventure ✩ ✩ ✩